-Sailors and Coast Guardsman may self-refer to the program or be referred by family members, command leadership or medical providers.
+Sailors and Coast Guardsmen may self-refer to the program or be referred by family members, command leadership or medical providers.

 The formal Navy definition of a “wounded warrior” is any Sailor or Coast Guardsman who has a serious illness or injury requiring long-term care that may necessitate a Medical Evaluation Board/Physical Evaluation Board (MEB/PEB) to determine fitness for duty.

-- Serious illnesses
+- Serious physical and mental illnesses